On the Present Status of Inflationary Cosmology: Discussion

 Moreover, knowledge of $n_s$ may help us to fine-tune the search for the tensor modes.
 For example, for $n_{s} \lesssim 0.967$ we have 7 discrete targets for the future search shown in Fig. \ref{Flauger0}, in the range from $10^{{-2}}$ to $10^{{-3}}$.
 Meanwhile, for $ n_s \gtrsim 0.97$, we also have a similar series of 7 different predictions for each value of the parameter $k$ in the theory of polynomial attractors, see \rf{poinpol}, \rf{poinpoln} for $k = 2$.
 Pole inflation models allow for a broad range of $n_{s}$ and $r$.
 On the other hand, all string inflation models with $r < 0.36$ and $n_s \gtrsim 0.97$, as well as all ${\rm Dp}-{\overline {\rm Dp}}$ models, yield tensor-to-scalar ratio in the unobservable range $r \lesssim 10^{{-5}}$.

 7pt

 {\bf Did we miss anything?
 Yes....}

-As we already mentioned, there are many other models that deserve to be discussed in this review; see {Encyclop\ae{}dia Inflationaris} for a much longer and yet unavoidably incomplete list, each of the models is there for a good reason \cite{Martin:2013tda}.
-Moreover, the discussion so far only briefly mentioned potential seismic shifts that are still possible in cosmology.
-The examples are abundant: the $H_{0}$ problem, dark energy models challenging $\Lambda$CDM, concerns about possible anisotropies of the cosmological background, etc. In this ever-changing situation, it is encouraging that some inflationary models developed long ago still continue working.
+As we have already mentioned, there are many other models that deserve discussion in this review; see {Encyclop\ae{}dia Inflationaris} for a much longer and yet unavoidably incomplete list \cite{Martin:2013tda}.
+Each of the models is there for a good reason.
+Moreover, the discussion so far has only briefly mentioned potential seismic shifts that are still possible in cosmology.
+The examples are abundant: the $H_{0}$ problem, dark energy models challenging $\Lambda$CDM, concerns about possible anisotropies of the cosmological background, etc. In this ever-changing situation, it is encouraging that some inflationary models developed long ago still remain consistent with observations.

 For example, a few years ago, it was difficult to expect that the theory of $\alpha$-attractors could simultaneously describe inflation and dark energy, and increase $n_{s}$ \cite{Dimopoulos:2017zvq,Akrami:2017cir}.
 Basic models of hybrid inflation \cite{Linde:1991km,Linde:1993cn} were ruled out long ago because they predicted $n_{s}$ too close to $1$, but now, in combination with cosmological attractors, hybrid inflation models may describe a broad range of $n_{s}$ compatible with Planck as well as with ACT \cite{Kallosh:2022ggf}, and they may even be responsible for production of primordial black holes and stochastic gravitational wave background \cite{Braglia:2022phb}.
 Among the latest surprises is the intriguing possibility that curvatons \cite{Linde:1996gt,Enqvist:2001zp,Lyth:2001nq,Moroi:2001ct,Bartolo:2002vf,Linde:2005yw,Byrnes:2016xlk} can make the basic chaotic inflation scenario compatible with ACT data \cite{Byrnes:2025kit}.
 Another possibility to achieve the same goal is to add the term $\phi R$ to the simplest chaotic inflation scenario $ \tfrac12 m^{2}\phi^{2}$ \cite{Kallosh:2025rni}.